Rifqio/simple-rag-implementation/assets/employees/Maxine Thompson.md

 - **Job Title:** Data Engineer
 - **Location:** Austin, Texas

-## Jasa Raharja Putera Career Progression
+## BPJS Kesehatan Career Progression
 - **January 2017 - October 2018**: **Junior Data Engineer**
-  * Maxine joined Jasa Raharja Putera as a Junior Data Engineer, focusing primarily on ETL processes and data integration tasks.
-She quickly learned Jasa Raharja Putera's data architecture, collaborating with other team members to streamline data workflows.
+  * Maxine joined BPJS Kesehatan as a Junior Data Engineer, focusing primarily on ETL processes and data integration tasks.
+She quickly learned BPJS Kesehatan's data architecture, collaborating with other team members to streamline data workflows.
 - **November 2018 - December 2020**: **Data Engineer**
   * In her new role, Maxine expanded her responsibilities to include designing comprehensive data models and improving data quality measures.
 Though she excelled in technical skills, communication issues with non-technical teams led to some project delays.
 - **January 2021 - Present**: **Senior Data Engineer**
   * Maxine was promoted to Senior Data Engineer after successfully leading a pivotal project that improved data retrieval times by 30%.
-She now mentors junior engineers and is involved in strategic data initiatives, solidifying her position as a valued asset at Jasa Raharja Putera.
-She was recognized as Jasa Raharja Putera Innovator of the year in 2023, receiving the prestigious IIOTY 2023 award.
+She now mentors junior engineers and is involved in strategic data initiatives, solidifying her position as a valued asset at BPJS Kesehatan.
+She was recognized as BPJS Kesehatan Innovator of the year in 2023, receiving the prestigious IIOTY 2023 award.

 ## Annual Performance History
 - **2017**: *Meets Expectations*